DigiBP/Team-Rivella/README.md

 4. Brøgger-Mikkelsen, M., Ali, Z., Zibert, J. R., Andersen, A. D., & Thomsen, S. F. (2020).
 Online patient recruitment in clinical trials: Systematic review and meta-analysis.
 Journal of Medical Internet Research, 22(11), e22179. https://doi.org/10.2196/22179
 5. Pufahl, L., Zerbato, F., Weber, B., & Weber, I. (2022).
 BPMN in healthcare: Challenges and best practices.
 Information Systems, 107(102013), 102013. https://doi.org/10.1016/j.is.2022.102013

-Despite this recommendation, effective implementation of online recruitment methods demands swift engagement of patients in the recruitment process.
-Additionally, it is imperative to ensure that individuals transitioning from the digital platform are promptly contacted and scheduled for a screening visit.
-Neglecting this aspect could render the online recruitment method inefficient and compromise its effectiveness.
 ## Disclaimer
 -